hcastrofactored/github-actions-testing/README.md

 # github-actions-testing
-Repo to test Github actions capabilities
+Repo to test Github actions capabilities from MAIN branch